kanidm/kanidm/book/src/server_updates.md

 # Server Updates

+## Supported Version Upgrades

+When upgrading, Kanidm requires you to upgrade through each server version in sequence.
+For example, if you have a 1.5 instance, and you want to upgrade to 1.7, you must upgrade from 1.5 to 1.6, and then 1.6 to 1.7.
+Skip upgrades such as 1.5 to 1.7 are not supported.

+More details about supported versions of Kanidm can be found in our [support](support.md) page.

 ## General Update Notes

 During some upgrades the Kanidm project must apply new constraints or limits on your data.
 If we are unable to migrate